About the challenge

 The software simp-password asks for a password.
-If the user
+If

+error message.
 The goal is to discover the correct password.

 The first step is to discover the type of the file:

-simp-password: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=0ce043e55a600ecf0dc30ee1949e298d314402fe, for GNU/Linux 3.2.0, not stripped
+> file simp-password simp-password: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=0ce043e55a600ecf0dc30ee1949e298d314402fe, for GNU/Linux 3.2.0, not stripped

 We can see it is an ELF (Executable and Linking Format), LSB (Linux Standard Base) and pie (Position Independent Executable) software.
 Basically, it is a standard Linux binary that every time it loads into memory, it is loaded at random addresses, avoiding memory predictions.